ibm-cloud-docs/hs-crypto/initialize-hsm-cli.md

 A list of the master key parts that are found on the workstation is displayed.

-When prompted, enter the key parts to be loaded into the new master key register, the password for the current signature key file, and password for each selected key part file sequentially.
+When prompted, enter the key parts to be loaded into the new master key register, the password for the signature key file to be used, and password for each selected key part file.
+For this command, only one signature key is needed.

 ### Step 6: Commit the new master key register
 {: #step6-commit-master-key}